aws-samples/serverless-patterns/s3-lambda-rekognition-ddb-cdk/README.md

-# Use Event Driven Architecture (EDA) to detect labels using S3, Lambda, Rekognition, and DynamoDB with Cloud Development Kit (CDK)
+# Detect labels in pictures using Amazon S3, AWS Lambda, Amazon Rekognition, and Amazon DynamoDB with Amazon Cloud Development Kit (AWS CDK)

-This pattern demonstrates how to detect labels using an event driven architecture.
+This pattern shows how to detect labels using an event driven architecture.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/